SCYou27/Projects_ASCON/project_U-O3/README.md

  -  **0004\_validation:** to validate our templates.
  -  **0005\_attack:** to recover keys used in ASCON AEAD with our attack scenario.

+## Differences between U-Os and U-O3 data sets

 The Python code and data sets for our U-O3 experiments are quite similar to those for our U-Os experiments, except for the following minor differences:

- - **Data format for raw traces:** For the U-Os experiments, the raw traces are stored as arrays of 8-byte floating-point numbers, then archived in ZIP files.
+ - **Data format for raw traces:** The raw traces are stored as arrays of 8-byte floating-point numbers for the U-Os experiments, then archived in ZIP files.
 For the U-O3 experiments, the raw data are stored in HDF5 files instead of ZIP files.
-Since the oscilloscope provides only 10-bit data, it would be a waste if we stored the samples as 8-byte floating-point numbers.
+Since the oscilloscope provides only 10-bit data, storing the samples as 8-byte floating-point numbers would be a waste.
 Instead, we had NI oscilloscope return traces as 16-bit integer arrays along with common gain and offset floating-point values and stored them in our HDF5 files.
  - **Length of downsampled traces:** Each downsampled trace covers 2560 clock cycles in our U-O3 data sets, while it covers 2650 clock cycles in the U-Os data sets.

 Please check the REAMDE.md in each subdirectory for detailed instructions.